 This means that you need to optimise your account, refine your targeting and improve your ad creatives to get the best Return on Investment for your Google Ads spend.
-Here are five tips to help you do just that:
+Here are my tips to help you do just that:

 Landing Page Optimisation

-If you are paying £1 per click in Google Ads and are converting one in every 100 visitors, then you’re paying £100 per conversion.
-If you optimise your landing pages so that you are getting five conversions for every 100 visitors, you will have brought the Cost per Conversion down to £40.
+If you are paying £2 per click in Google Ads and are converting one in every 100 visitors, then you’re paying £200 per conversion.
+If you optimise your landing pages so that you are getting a 5% conversion rate, you have brought the Cost per Conversion down to £40.
 This is not uncommon in the first month of me bringing on a new client and creating dedicated landing pages for their search campaigns.

-Continually run A/B tests on your landing pages so you can increase your Conversion Rate.
-Tests can be on the positioning of your product or contact form, your call to actions to convert visitors,the page load time, the content on your page in relation to your Ad Copy, among other factors.
+Continually run A/B tests on your landing pages so you can increase your Conversion Rate further.
+Tests can be on the positioning of your product or contact form, your call to actions, the content on your page in relation to your Ad Copy, among other factors.

 Increase Quality Score